christopherAlberts/CopyCat/README.md

 # CopyCat

-The Cat monitors a directory and copies all its content to another directory.
+The Cat monitors a directory and copies all its current content to another directory, as well as monitoring it for newly added documents.

 ![](Images/CopyCatBanner.png)

+Just make the needed changes in the CopyCatConfig.txt file.